-Education Queensland is committed to ensuring that students have access to high-quality education services that meet their specific learning needs.
+The department is committed to ensuring that students have access to high-quality education services that meet their specific learning needs.
 At times, some students may require additional support to help them to achieve their educational goals.
 The following information is meant to provide an overview of the services that are available to students with additional support needs.

-Education Queensland is strongly committed to improving Indigenous education outcomes.
-This commitment includes working in partnership with Indigenous communities to develop education and training options.
+The department is strongly committed to improving Aboriginal and Torres Strait Islander student outcomes.
+This commitment includes working in partnership with Aboriginal and Torres Strait Islander communities to develop education and training options.

 If your child needs English language learning support, talk to the principal at your local school about what they can offer or which school's program may be best for your child's particular English language learning needs.

-Education Queensland has many awards, programs and initiatives to recognise students who demonstrate outstanding talents and show potential in academic and extracurricular activities.
+The department has many awards, programs and initiatives to recognise students who demonstrate outstanding talents and show potential in academic and extracurricular activities.

 The procedures are designed to ensure that students who require medication, or who have a health condition, are able to participate in the full range of school activities according to the advice of their medical practitioner.

-Education Queensland provides a range of high-quality programs and services through seven Schools of Distance Education located in Brisbane, Capricornia, Charters Towers, Cairns, Mount Isa, Longreach and Charleville.
+For students who cannot attend their local state school, the department provides a range of high-quality programs and services through seven Schools of Distance Education located in Brisbane, Capricornia, Charters Towers, Cairns, Mount Isa, Longreach and Charleville.

 Distance education delivers education programs using the latest technologies to students who have limited choice for attending a mainstream school because of distance, travel due to occupation, medical and family circumstances.